 The West Hollywood-Fairfax hub is a major bus stop centrally located at the junction of two thriving commercial arterials, Santa Monica Boulevard and Fairfax Avenue.
 The arterials run through a grid of high density residential streets.
-West of the transit hub, Santa Monica Boulevard has a landscaped median, mid-block crossings and Class II bike lanes.
-Fairfax Boulevard is a heavily traveled four to six lane arterial.
+West of the transit hub, parts of Santa Monica Boulevard have a landscaped median, mid-block crossings, Class II bike lanes, and a proposed Class I bike path.
+Fairfax Boulevard is a heavily traveled four- to six-lane arterial.

-The hub is served by Served by Metro Bus 218, West Hollywood City bus and Metro Rapid Fairfax line.
-It will be served by Metro Rapid along Santa Monica Blvd. and Fairfax Blvd. in the near future.
+The hub is served by Metro Bus 218, West Hollywood City bus, and Metro Rapid Fairfax line.
+It will be served by Metro Rapid along Santa Monica Boulevard in the near future.

-The transit hub is in the jurisdiction of the City of West Hollywood; however, West Hollywood city limits end approximately a quarter mile north and south of the transit hub.
+The transit hub is in the jurisdiction of the City of West Hollywood; however, West Hollywood city limits end approximately a quarter-mile north and south of the transit hub.
 Beyond the city limits, the jurisdiction switches to the City of Los Angeles.
 The location is characterized by:

 - High density urban location. - Land uses: One- to four-story retail/commercial/office along arterials.
-Single-family and two-story multifamily off the arterials.
+Single-family and multi-story multifamily off the arterials.
 Santa Monica Boulevard is a major retail and restaurant street. - Topography: East-west streets run nearly flat; north-south streets have a modest grade that climbs to the north, toward the Hollywood hills. - There are no barriers other than the mild grade. - Served by Metro Rapid (Fairfax), Metro Local and West Hollywood City Line buses.
 Metro Rapid service will be implemented on Santa Monica Blvd. in the near future.